-On average, heifers born to dams fed Availa 4 reached puberty 19 days earlier – almost an entire estrous cycle – than those born to dams fed inorganic trace minerals.
+On average, heifers born to dams fed Zinpro Availa 4 reached puberty 19 days earlier – almost an entire estrous cycle – than those born to dams fed inorganic trace minerals.
 The heifers achieved this despite having similar body weights.
-Based on what we know from the two other studies we looked at in this post, we know that this extra cycle gives heifers an advantage to breed successfully in their first breeding season and gives them better odds of calving during the first 21 days of the calving season.
+Based on what we learned from the two other studies we looked at in this post, we know that this extra cycle gives heifers an advantage to breed successfully in their first breeding season and gives them better odds of calving during the first 21 days of the calving season.

-Check out this blog article to learn more about the benefits of feeding Availa 4 during gestation.
+Check out this blog article to learn more about the benefits of feeding Zinpro Availa 4 during gestation.

 1 Cushman, R.A., L.K.
 Kill, R.N.
 Funston, E.M.
 Mousel, and G.A.
 Perry.
 2013.
 Heifer calving date positively influences calf weaning weights through six parturitions.
 J. Anim.
 Sci.
 91:4486-4491. doi: 10.2527/jas.2013-6465.